lnguyenh/aoc-2021/README.md

 https://adventofcode.com/2021

 ## Setup
 Input files are expected to be located in the `inputs` folder under the correct folder for the day, and to have the extension `.txt`.
-Example `inputs/01/test.txt`
+Example `inputs/01/test.txt`.

+Feel free to add more `.txt` input files in the appropriate folder if you want to try different inputs.
+You will simply need to adjust the run command accordingly.
+See next section.

 ## Running the Go solutions